Vintage El Valiente – New Design Sunday, Jul 19 2009

 The image to the right is one of my newer Vintage Loteria designs.
 I love how I made that old viper look pretty!
 Check it out at my CafePress Shop!

-Lover’s Eye Art Friday, May 8 2009
+Lover’s Eye Art

 I had a little time on my hands today, so I thought that I would play around eye pin edwardwith Adobe Photoshop.
 My inspiration was an 18th century art form known as the Lover’s Eye.
 I found a few in a decorating magazine and used them in a collage a couple of years ago.
 I don’t know what brought them up again – oh, I was doing a search for heart ex-votos, and this shop had some up for sale. they run about $3000 to $6000!